An official website of the United States government

 Family Advocacy Program

 When abuse does occur, the FAP works to ensure the safety of victims and helps military families overcome the effects of violence and change destructive behavior patterns.
 FAP staff members are trained to respond to incidents of abuse and neglect, support victims, and offer prevention and treatment.
-Professional services of licensed counselors are available free of charge at Fleet and Family Support Centers.
+Professional clinical services include licensed counselors and credential FAP victim advocates, who are available free of charge at Fleet and Family Support Centers (FFSCs).
 These are available to active duty and their family members – even Sailors who are unmarried can have couple’s counseling with their partners.

 A variety of courses that teach healthy relationship skills are also available at FFSCs.
 These include anger management and conflict resolution.
 These are also free and available to both active duty and spouses.

 Victims must have access to protection, care and support.
 Interventions are needed to ensure safety.
 Services are available for victims including assisting with protection orders, accompaniment to court, and safety planning.
-Support is also available to non-offending parents in child abuse cases.
+Support is also available to non-abusing care givers in child abuse cases. parents in child abuse cases.

 If you think you may be a victim of domestic abuse, contact the National Domestic Violence Hotline at 1-800-799-SAFE or visit your installation Fleet and Family Support Center for information on available resource.
 Learn more about the FAP Resources & Training available.